sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

 3. Under **Azure Resource Group Deployment** task, update **Azure subscription** and **Location**

+> **Note** : Since there is an issue with VSTS service endpoint API, selecting the created ARM endpoint in Azure Resource Group Deployment and Azure App Service Deploy task will throw an exception.
+Please follow this <a href= "https://github.com/Microsoft/VSTS-DevOps-Labs/tree/endpointworkaround/endpointworkaround">**workaround**</a> until the issue is fixed.

    <img src="images/azure_sub.png">

 4. Under **Azure App Service Deploy** task, update **Azure subscription** and click **Save**.

+> **Note** : Since there is an issue with VSTS service endpoint API, selecting the created ARM endpoint in Azure Resource Group Deployment and Azure App Service Deploy task will throw an exception.
+Please follow this <a href= "https://github.com/Microsoft/VSTS-DevOps-Labs/tree/endpointworkaround/endpointworkaround">**workaround**</a> until the issue is fixed.

    <img src="images/azure_app_service.png">